Zucchini Tots

 Notes

-Storage: Store any leftovers in an airtight container.
-They will last up to 4 days in the fridge.
-Reheat in the microwave, or in a toaster oven.
+Storage: Store leftovers in an airtight container in the fridge for up to 4 days.
+Reheat in the air fryer or toaster oven.

 Nutrition